Our Packaging

 We are addressing transitional risks related to packaging materials, including new EU regulations and challenges in accessing high-quality post-consumer recycled material.

-In 2024, 95% of our packaging were either reusable, recyclable, or containing recycled materials.
+More than 95% of our packaging is either reusable, recyclable, or containing recycled materials.
 This achievement can largely be attributed to well-established deposit return systems (DRS) in our main markets.
 The remaining 5% includes laminates, bag-in-box concepts for wine and soft drinks, small plastic-based kegs, and liquid paperboard.
 The latter meets EU definitions for recyclability.

 Point 4122 Web (1)